intel/transfer-learning/notebooks/image_classification/pytorch_image_classification/README.md

 # Transfer Learning for Image Classification using PyTorch

-This notebook uses image classification models from torchvision that were originally trained using ImageNet and does transfer learning with the Food101 dataset, a flowers dataset, or a custom image dataset.
+This notebook uses image classification models from Torchvision that were originally trained using ImageNet and does transfer learning with the Food101 dataset, a flowers dataset, or a custom image dataset.